foss-for-synopsys-dwc-arc-processors/embarc_osp/example/baremetal/bootloader/README.rst

         .. image:: /pic/images/example/baremetal_bootloader/emsk_bootloader_onspiflash.jpg

-    - Generate *boot.bin* using any embARC example which ram start address should be 0x10000000 and use bootloader to run it
+    - When not using MCUBoot, generate *boot.bin* using any embARC example which ram start address should be 0x10000000 and use bootloader to run it

     - Know Issues
         + Bootrom of EMSK1.x is not able to load secondary bootloader on SPIFlash, you need a modified EMSK1.x mcs file to enable this function, please send request in forum about this mcs file.